radarjd/sparki_learning/docs/index.rst

-speak(message)
+speak(message, alsoprint=False)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	Speaks the given message.
-Can be given an argument like print -- e.g. speak("Hello", 2, "you") should work as well as speak("Hello to you"). *Relies on operating system features, not python -- only implemented for Mac and Windows.* On Windows, this command may create a window which is open briefly during the actual speech.
+Can be given an argument like print -- e.g. speak("Hello", 2, "you") should work as well as speak("Hello to you").
+You can also give the keyword argument alsoprint=True if you want the speak commend to print out the message immediately prior to speaking.
+So, you could use speak("Hello", 2, "you", alsoprint=True) as well as speak("Hello to you", alsoprint=True)
+	*Relies on operating system features, not python -- only implemented for Mac and Windows.* On Mac, this uses the say command.
+On Windows, this command may create a window which is open briefly during the actual speech and requires write access to the user's home folder.
 The speak function is implemented with a hack and may be unreliable.